 You can for example create catalog-specific filtering by defining the type of entries to include in the search.
 You can also extend the search by replacing the search provider with Optimizely Search & Navigation, to add more powerful search features.

-Marketing in Commerce includes campaigns and promotions.
-Commerce include a number of built-in promotions, but you can also create your own promotions accessing the Commerce promotion engine.
+Marketing in Customized Commerce includes campaigns and promotions.
+Customized Commerce includes a number of built-in promotions, but you can also create your own promotions accessing the promotions engine.

-Customer data is stored in the Commerce database, and managed from the Customers subsystem.
-Customers can be associated with addresses, organizations and customer groups.
-A contact in Commerce can be of any user type in the system - a shopping website visitor, a marketer, a merchandiser, or a system administrator.
+Customer data is stored in the Customized Commerce database and managed from the Customers subsystem.
+Customers can be associated with addresses, organizations, and customer groups.
+A contact in Customized Commerce can be of any user type in the system - a shopping website visitor, a marketer, a merchandiser, or a system administrator.

-The Optimizely Service API is a service layer available for system integrators to update and retrieve information from Optimizely, ensuring a seamless integration between Commerce and external systems such as PIM, DAM and ERP systems.
+The Optimizely Service API is a service layer available for system integrators to update and retrieve information from Optimizely, ensuring a seamless integration between Customized Commerce and external systems such as Optimizely Product Information Management (PIM), DAM, and ERP systems.

 Deployment involves the publishing of a new or updated website and its content to a testing or live production environment.
 Deployment typically includes export and import of data and content to staging environments, on-premise or in a cloud-based setting.

-See DXP cloud services how to work with development and deployment using the Optimizely DXP cloud services.
+See DXP cloud services how to work with development and deployment using the Optimizely Digital Experience Platform (DXP) cloud services.